-The permanent ventilation at the head of the staircases have been enclosed and any smoke will not be able to be removed from this area placing relevant persons at risk of harm.
+The permanent ventilation at the head of the staircase was enclosed and smoke from any fire could not escape placing relevant persons at risk of harm.
 Undertake a survey to ensure that there is adequate free space of 1 metre squared of ventilation within the staircases.